ClarityNLP/ClarityNLP/docs/developer_guide/algorithms/nlpql_eval.rst

 further transformed so that additional MongoDB aggregation pipeline stages can be generated to evaluate it.
 The ``nlpql_feature`` is extracted and inserted as an additional matching operation.
-For the examples above, the expressions become:
+For the examples above, the evaluator rewrites the expressions as:
 ::
    (nlpql_feature == Temperature) and (value >= 100.4)
    (nlpql_feature == LesionMeasurement) and (dimension_X < 5 and dimension_Y < 5)

-In this form the variables used in each statement match those variables actually stored in the task result documents in MongoDB.
+In this form the variables used in each statement match the fields actually stored in the task result documents in MongoDB.

-The infix expressions in this form are next converted to postfix to remove any parentheses and to resolve operator precedence and associativity issues.
+Note that both of these expressions are in infix form.
+Direct evaluation of an infix expression is complicated by parenthesization and operator precedence issues.
+Evaluation of a mathematical expression is greatly simplified by first converting to postfix form.
+Postfix expressions require no parentheses, and a simple stack-based evaluator can be used to evaluate them directly.

-The operator precedence levels match those of Python and are listed here for reference.
-Lower numbers imply lower precedence, so ``or`` has a lower precedence than ``and``, which has a lower precedence than ``=``, etc.
+Accordingly, a conversion to postifx form takes place next.
+This conversion process requires an operator precedence table.
+The NLPQL operator precedence levels match those of Python and are listed here for reference.
+Lower numbers imply lower precedence, so ``or`` has a lower precedence than ``and``, which has a lower precedence than ``+``, etc.

 ========  ================
 Operator  Precedence Value